5- Step by step guide to Transpose of a Matrix:(definitions-solved problems)

 For the A+B, we will get the transpose matrix.
 The A+B are shown in red color.

-The first column is (1 4 7) and the second column is (3 6 9), and the matrix is 3×2.
-Then we estimate (A)T or the transpose of matrix A, and we write it here.
-We have estimated the transpose of matrix B, and we will add the transpose of A plus the transpose of B.
+The first column is (1 4 7), the second is (3 6 9), and the matrix is 3×2.
+Then we estimate (A)T or the transpose of matrix A and write it here.
+We have estimated the transpose of matrix B and will add the transpose of A plus the transpose of B.

 The result matches the value of the transpose of (A+B).
-This calculation proves the validity of the transpose of (A+B) is=Transpose of A +transpose of B.
+This calculation proves the validity of the transpose of (A+B): = Transpose of A + Transpose of B.

-First, a multiplication of the two matrices A and b is done.
-Then we have estimated the transpose of the product of A by B. We performed a multiplication of the transpose of b by the transpose of A. The result matches the previously estimated transpose of the product of A*B.
+First, we multiply the two matrices A and B. Then, we estimate the transpose of the product of A by B. We multiply the transpose of B by the transpose of A. The result matches the previously estimated transpose of the product of A*B.

 Solved problems for the transposing of a matrix.